SeppiaBrilla/University-notes/Cognition and Neuroscience/Neurons.md

 ## Inhibitory neurons

-Some neurons can have a hinibitory function that reduces the likelihood of firing.
+Some neurons can have a inhibitory function that reduces the likelihood of firing.
 These neurons can be:
 - __Feed-forward__: excitatory neurons' synapse onto inhibitory interneurons, inhibiting other downstream neurons.
 They enhance the effect of the active pathway by suppressing the activity of pathways mediating opposing actions
 - __Feed-back__: excitatory neurons' synapse onto inhibitory interneurons, which project back to the same neurons and inhibit them.
 They dampen activity within the stimulated pathway and prevent it from exceeding a certain critical level